 - Barbeque sauce - use your favorite brand.

-We’ve gotten the best results by cooking meatloaf at 350 degrees.
-Higher temperatures reduce your cooking time but can leave the meat slightly drier, and lower temperatures simply take longer.
+It's best to cook your meatloaf at 350 degrees.
+Higher temperatures reduce your cooking time but can leave the meat slightly drier, and lower temperatures take longer.

-When considering how long to cook meatloaf at 350, keep in mind that you should ALWAYS use a thermometer to make sure the internal temp is at least 160 degrees.
-Everyone’s ovens are different.
-Here’s a rough guide:
+When considering how long to cook meatloaf at 350, remember that you should ALWAYS use a thermometer to ensure the internal temperature is at least 160 degrees.
+Everyone's ovens are different.
+Here's a rough guide:

 Cooking time @ 350:

 1-pound loaf: 45 min